aromatt/netipds/README.md

 `netipds` returns an error, and the builder remains valid.**

 <details><summary>Rationale</summary>

-When the user calls a method and provides a prefix, they are signaling an expectation that the prefix is -- or at least _might be_ -- valid, and that the receiver should do something with it.
+When the user calls a method and provides a prefix, they are signaling an expectation that the prefix is — or at least <i>might be</i> — valid, and that the receiver should do something with it.

 `netipds` cannot assume that the user knows whether the prefix is valid or not, and further, that if it is not valid, whether the user would prefer to handle, ignore or